jherax/js-utils/README.md

 ### handlerExist *(dom, eventname, namespace)*
 This utility allow us to determine if an event handler was created previously by specifying a namespace.<br>
-**Note:** [Namespacing events](https://api.jquery.com/on/#event-names) is a technique to handle tasks differently depending on the event namespace used, and it is very useful when you've attached several listeners to the same event, and need to do something with just one of them.
-Check this article: [Namespaced Events in jQuery](http://css-tricks.com/namespaced-events-jquery/)<br>
+**Note:** [Event namespacing](http://css-tricks.com/namespaced-events-jquery/) is a technique to handle tasks differently depending on the event namespace used, and it is very useful when you've attached several listeners to the same event, and need to do something with just one of them.<br>
 **Returns** `Boolean`
 * **dom:** `DOM` element
 * **eventname:** `String` event type